awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-rules.md

 ## Fn::Or<a name="fn-or"></a>

-Returns `true` if any one of the specified conditions evaluates to `true`; returns `false` if all of the conditions evaluate to `false`\. `Fn::Or` acts as an OR operator\.
+Returns `true` if any one of the specified conditions evaluates to `true`; returns `false` if all the conditions evaluate to `false`\. `Fn::Or` acts as an OR operator\.
 The minimum number of conditions that you can include is two, and the maximum is ten\.

 ### Declaration<a name="fn-or-declaration"></a>